 MSNBC personality Rachel Maddow announced last year that she's taking some time off from her show.
 Who is the new replacement?
 Here are all the details

 If you’re one of the 2 million viewers who tune into MSNBC every night to watch The Rachel Maddow Show, you may be surprised at Rachel Maddow's absence.
 Maddow announced last year that she's taking some time off from the show to focus on her numerous projects.
 The change initially signaled a schedule swap, but now Maddow is cutting back even more.

-Maddow isn’t leaving MSNBC, just cutting back.
+Rachel Maddow isn’t leaving MSNBC, just cutting back.

 Maddow has been a familiar face on MSNBC for almost 14 years.
-Her self-titled show has become one of the most popular programs on the left-leaning news channel.
-She will still appear on Mondays during the 9:00 p.m. timeslot, which has been renamed “MSNBC Prime.”
-For the rest of the week, Ali Velshi will host the show.
+Her self-titled show became one of the most popular programs on the left-leaning news channel.
+She technically still isn't leaving MSNBC but there's another significant change being implemented.

 Stiller is directing the movie that’s being produced by SNL’s Lorne Michaels.
 In 2020, Maddow collaborated with author Michael Yarvitz for the book adaptation of the Bag Man podcast.

 Launched in 2018, Maddow’s Bag Man podcast chronicles the bribery and extortion ring Spiro Agnew ran out of the White House while he was acting vice president under former President Richard Nixon in 1973.
 Agnew eventually pleaded no contest to tax evasion and stepped down 10 months before Nixon resigned.
 “There’s intrigue.
 Corruption.
 Envelopes of cash were delivered to the White House.
 It’s a story that’s not well known, but it probably should be,” states a description on Apple Podcasts.